 A related problem is that different departments prefer different tools for understating customer needs, wants and behaviors.
 As the Forrester report notes, marketing pros tend to use segments, while CX pros prefer personas.

 At Andrew Reise, we’ve found that customer segmentation doesn’t provide the rich, emotional story behind what customers see, feel and experience when they (fill in the blank) with your company.
 That’s not the same as saying customer segmentation is a complete waste of time.
 Just the opposite: It can provide valuable, actionable insights for multiple departments.

 But those insights also tend to be few and superficial, which is why personas and journey maps have become so popular.
 They provide a deeper, comprehensive picture of each customer type and their evolution.
 Time and again, we’ve seen companies try the new approaches of CX professionals and quickly realize the value they add, including how they can get all departments working toward a common set of goals.

 To help even more companies develop customer-centric strategies that they can apply organization-wide, we’re offering a complimentary copy of Forrester’s February, 2016 report, “The Convergence Of Brand, Marketing, And Customer Experience.”
 It’s a crash course in why it’s so difficult – and so necessary – for businesses to get everyone on the same page, with dozens of success stories and cautionary tales about when they do and don’t.
 The report also compares the tools that marketing and CX pros use and provides tips for avoiding brand and CX dissonance.

 Is your company ready to improve the customer experience?
-Contact us to speak with one of our experts.
+Request a consultation to speak with one of our experts.